 Paint the Shed

 The first coat of paint should be applied onto the wood only after the primer has dried.
 Use a long-nap roller to spread the best shed stain colours with the grain of the wood.
-Slowly move around the shed until every wall is covered.
+Slowly move around your, shed, log cabin, or greenhouse until every wall is covered.
 Allow the first layer of the best shed stain paint to dry off completely.
 Usually, this takes a few hours to a day to complete.
 The shed is then ready for the second, and final, coat of paint.
 Apply it just as you did the first, making sure that the paint is evenly distributed and consistent throughout all surfaces.

 Once you get all the preparatory stages done, the actual painting process comes quite simple.
 If you want to use multiple colours on the same wall, apply the wood treatment and primer, wait for them to dry off, and then attach thick sheets of paper or nylon to the walls using duct tape.
 Paint on the colour you want in the exposed area, wait for it to dry, remove the covers, and then proceed with the other colours.